Improving AEM Front-End Development Workflow

 What’s next

-- Map static HTML layouts to AEM templates and components.
+- Mapping static HTML layouts into AEM templates and components

-- Configure template types, page policies, and allowed components.
+- Configuring template types, page policies, and allowed components

-- Extend core page components with custom header and footer libraries.
+- Extending core page components with custom header and footer client libraries

-- Introduce Experience Fragments for reusable design sections.
+- Introducing Experience Fragments for reusable design sections

-By the end, you’ll understand how the static markup served from ui.frontend connects directly to editable templates within AEM — bridging design and authoring in a real-world setup.
+By the end of the next section, static markup generated in ui.frontend connects directly with editable templates inside AEM, bridging front-end development and authoring workflows in real-world projects.